Dash cams are exceptionally useful and maybe even necessary devices to have. For that reason, we review the best front and rear dash cam for your car.

 Besides being quite convenient, the capability of viewing your footage via your smartphone or tablet is actually quite useful.
 With it, you can review the recordings right after your car accident.
 Mostly, cameras will provide you with connectivity in a 10-15 feet range, but some manufacturers offer computer software and online connectivity to allow you to view your data remotely.

-Generally, GPS modules log your speed and directions, but some models provide you with routing via maps like the Google Maps.
-Some units can even inform you about the today’s weather.
+Generally, GPS modules log your speed and directions, but some models provide you with routing via maps like Google Maps.
+Some units can even inform you about today’s weather.